In Cognota, you’ll be able to customize the Request Forms which will be used to submit or input new requests from your Learning or Business Users.

 If you would like requests to only be visible by your Learning Team users, toggle this to Off.

-Here you can also customize your Request Forms.
+Under the Intake > Request Forms section, you can start to customize your Request Forms.

 1. Select Add Form.